Skip to main content

 If you do reduce or replace some or all of your dairy, you may also want to check out the ownership of some of the vegan brands - some are owned by large dairy producers such as Danone (or meat producers).
 Our handy article gives you this information in one place.

-In our guide to milk we highlight the most ethical dairy farmers selling produce in the UK.
+In our guide to dairy milk we discuss the implications of organic milk for better animal welfare, and cow-with-calf schemes.
 While most of the issues outlined above still apply, some of them such as Acorn Dairy ensure that cows are able to graze outside for three quarters of the year.